The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line is blocked by algae, mold, or bugs, the accumulated water on the evaporator coil won’t be able to be flushed away.
-This can lead to flooding of your basement, water damage in your home, and even mold and mildew growth.
-In order to prevent this, the float switch located near the indoor evaporator will shut off the system when it senses that the drain line has become blocked.
+If your condensation drain line gets blocked by algae, mold, or bugs, the water that collects on the evaporator coil will not be able to flush away.
+This can cause a flooded home, water damage, and the growth of mildew and mold.
+To avoid this, the float switch located near the indoor evaporator will shut off the system when it senses that the drain line has become blocked.